10th Annual Mid-Atlantic Show

 At the end of each show day, please clean up your area, dispose of all trash and remove anything but essential equipment to the space below your table.
 The show organizers will appreciate your willingness to help clean up and secure AGS tables, equipment and merchandise at the end of each day.

-Unlike the Midwest and New England shows which are solely under the control of the AGS, this show takes place within a public exhibition organized by the World of Pets Expo.
+Unlike the Southeast, Midwest and New England shows which are solely under the control of the AGS, this show takes place within a public exhibition organized by the World of Pets Expo.
 Exhibition-style shows give the AGS the opportunity to educate great numbers of people about showing gerbils.
 In order to make the event as interesting, educational and accessible to the public as possible, an Exhibition Style show differs from an AGS show in the following ways.

 Exhibition Show Format